Author: Philosophical views of the nature of authorship

 Michel Foucault argues in his essay "What is an author?"
 (1969) that all authors are writers, but not all writers are authors.
 He states that "a private letter may have a signatory—it does not have an author."
 For a reader to assign the title of author upon any written work is to attribute certain standards upon the text which, for Foucault, are working in conjunction with the idea of "the author function."
 Foucault's author function is the idea that an author exists only as a function of a written work, a part of its structure, but not necessarily part of the interpretive process.
-The author's name "indicates the status of the discourse within a society and culture," and at one time was used as an anchor for interpreting a text, a practice which Barthes would argue is not a particularly relevant or valid endeavour.
+The author's name "indicates the status of the discourse within a society and culture," and at one time was used as an anchor for interpreting a text, a practice which Barthes would argue is not a particularly relevant or valid endeavor.

 Expanding upon Foucault's position, Alexander Nehamas writes that Foucault suggests "an author [...] is whoever can be understood to have produced a particular text as we interpret it," not necessarily who penned the text.
 It is this distinction between producing a written work and producing the interpretation or meaning in a written work that both Barthes and Foucault are interested in.
 Foucault warns of the risks of keeping the author's name in mind during interpretation, because it could affect the value and meaning with which one handles an interpretation.

 Literary critics Barthes and Foucault suggest that readers should not rely on or look for the notion of one overarching voice when interpreting a written work, because of the complications inherent with a writer's title of "author."
 They warn of the dangers interpretations could suffer from when associating the subject of inherently meaningful words and language with the personality of one authorial voice.
 Instead, readers should allow a text to be interpreted in terms of the language as "author."

 Relationship with publisher

 Self-publishing

-Self-publishing is a model where the author takes full responsibility and control of arranging financing, editing, printing, and distribution of their own work.
-In other words, the author also acts as the publisher of their work.
+Self-publishing is when authors act as the publisher of their own books and take full responsibility and control of the costs.
+Those costs include editing, printing, and distributing their own works.